‘Grey’s Anatomy’ Spoilers: Kevin McKidd Talks Divorce Between Owen And Amelia

 Will divorce happen between Owen and Amelia in Grey’s Anatomy Season 13?
-Kevin McKidd has recently spoken about the two characters – of one those is his own character Owen Hunt.
+Kevin McKidd has recently spoken about the two characters – one of those is his own character, Owen Hunt.
 While there are no definite details, there are certainly some hints.

 They soon got over that blip and started talking about having a baby.
 It didn’t take long for the two to try to conceive, with Amelia quickly finding out that she could be pregnant.
 While a pregnancy test came up negative, Grey’s Anatomy fans saw the mixed emotions.
 While Amelia was a little disappointed, there was certainly relief on her face.